 Unfortunately many Chinese herbs, including organic varieties, have been shown to contain amounts of pesticide residues obtained from nearby fumigated agriculture, which does regrettably comply within some organic regulation standards.
 It is therefore important, when consuming teas or extracts on a regular basis, to make sure they are derived from a clean environment as well as independently tested for toxic contaminants.

-Gynostemma, as with other tonic herbs, needs to be heat processed to release many of its beneficial compounds.
-But being a leafy variety, only requires a short hot water infusion process.
-This involves placing your bulk leaves or tea bag in jar, teapot or cup and adding boiling hot water.
-The leaves should be allowed to infuse for at least 15 minutes and will turn the liquid a mild green color.
+Although fresh gynostemma leaves are edible, it is usually dried and heat processed to release many of its beneficial compounds.
+As a leafy green plant material, it requires only a short hot water infusion process.
+This involves placing the bulk leaves or tea bag in jar, teapot or cup and adding hot water.
+It is commonly steeped for about 15 minutes, then strained and will turn the liquid a mild green-brown color.

 This is the traditional way to consume gynostemma, as a hot herbal tea made from the dried leaves.
 It has a delicious slightly sweet taste with a flavor similar to green tea and nettle.
 Because of its strong rejuvenating effects, it is frequently used as an alternative in place of caffeinated tea or coffee.